pramonettivega/getting_started_ndp/getting_started.md

 ## What is NDP?

 NDP is a federated and extensible data ecosystem that fosters collaboration, innovation and equitable data use, leveraging existing Cyberinfrastructure (CI) capabilities.

 ## Who can use NDP?

+NDP serves as an open-access platform with the goal of reducing barriers to data and technology access, especially for individuals lacking expertise or resources in the field of AI.
+The platform is designed to cater to both the scientific and academic communities, as well as non-experts interested in exploring AI training.
+By fostering inclusivity in its user base, NDP aims to enhance the significance of existing data repositories, contributing to advancements in science, societal well-being, and education.

 ## Catalog